-ARTICLE III - DRAINAGE PLAN REQUIREMENTS
+ARTICLE III - STORMWATER MANAGEMENT PLAN REQUIREMENTS

 SECTION 301.
 GENERAL REQUIREMENTS.
-For any of the activities regulated by this Ordinance, the preliminary or final approval of subdivision and/or land development plans, the issuance of any building or occupancy permit, or the commencement of any earth disturbance activity may not proceed until the Property Owner or Applicant or his/her agent has received written approval of a drainage plan from Douglass Township, obtained an NPDES Permit for Stormwater Discharges Associated with Construction Activities, if greater than 1 Acre of Land Disturbance, from the local Conservation District and/ or DEP, and an adequate

-Erosion and Sediment Control Plan review by the Conservation District.
+For any of the activities regulated by this Ordinance, the preliminary or final approval of subdivision and/or land development plans, the issuance of any building or occupancy permit, or the commencement of any earth disturbance activity may not proceed until the Property Owner or Applicant or his/her agent has received written approval of a stormwater management plan from Douglass Township, obtained an NPDES Permit for Stormwater Discharges Associated with Construction Activities, if greater than 1 Acre of Land Disturbance, from the local Conservation District and/ or DEP, and an adequate Erosion and Sediment Control Plan review by the Conservation District.

 SECTION 302.
+STORMWATER MANAGEMENT PLAN CONTENTS.

-DRAINAGE PLAN CONTENTS.
-The drainage plan shall consist of a general description of the project including sequencing items described in Section 404, calculations, maps, and plans and shall be prepared by a professional civil engineer licensed by the Commonwealth of Pennsylvania who is competent in stormwater design.
+The stormwater management plan shall consist of a general description of the project including sequencing items described in Section 404, calculations, maps, and plans and shall be prepared by a professional civil engineer licensed by the Commonwealth of Pennsylvania who is competent in stormwater design.
 A note on the maps shall refer to the associated computations and erosion and sediment control plan by title and date.
-The cover sheet of the computations, erosion and sediment control plan, and Post-Construction Stormwater Management (PCSWM) Plan shall refer to the associated maps by title and date.
-All drainage plan materials shall be submitted to Douglass Township in a format that is clear, concise, legible, neat, well organized, and in electronic digital format as required by the Township; otherwise, the drainage plan shall not be accepted for review and shall be returned to the Applicant.
+The cover sheet of the computations, erosion and sediment control plan, and Post- Construction Stormwater Management (PCSWM) Plan shall refer to the associated maps by title and date.
+All stormwater management plan materials shall be submitted to Douglass Township in a format that is clear, concise, legible, neat, well organized, and in electronic digital format as required by the Township; otherwise, the stormwater management plan shall not be accepted for review and shall be returned to the Applicant.

-The following items shall be included in the drainage plan:
+The following items shall be included in the stormwater management plan: